INWTlab/lsTerm-election-forecast/README.md

 2021 German Federal Election Forecasting Model
 ===============================================

- With the German federal election (_Bundestagswahl_) approaching in September 2021, [INWT-Statistics](https://www.inwt-statistics.com/home.html) aims to build a comprehensive model that forecasts the _Bundestagswahl_ outcomes.
+ With the German federal election (_Bundestagswahl_) approaching in September 2021, [INWT-Statistics](https://www.inwt-statistics.com/home.html) aims to build a comprehensive model that forecasts the _Bundestagswahl_ results.

  This repository provides the code of our election forecast predictions published on **[www.wer-gewinnt-die-wahl.de](https://www.wer-gewinnt-die-wahl.de)** using a dynamic multilevel Bayesian model written in _R_ and _Stan_.